jadecobra/python_tdd_exercises/source/data structures: None.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-integers are represented by the keyword ``int`` in python so we can do an instance test like we did above
+integers are represented by the keyword ``int`` in python so I can do an instance test like I did above

 *